 \subsection{Relearning Attack}

-A \emph{relearning attack} probes an unlearned model $f_{\theta_u}$ with a small subset of forget data in an attempt to re‑induce the exact knowledge that the unlearning procedure sought to erase.
-In our toy examples on CIFAR‑10, Figure \ref{fig:sec_4_2_relearn} shows that state-of-the-art unlearning algorithms still produce feature spaces in which samples from the unlearned class (`red') remain well-clustered, despite their complete absence from the decision boundary.
-Remarkably, even the retrained model—widely regarded as the \emph{gold-standard}—exhibits pronounced clustering of the forgotten data within its feature space.
+\textbf{Motivation: Forgotten classes can remain clustered.}\; A \emph{relearning attack} probes an unlearned model $f_{\theta_u}$ with a small subset of forget data in an attempt to re‑induce the exact knowledge that the unlearning procedure sought to erase.
+In our toy examples, Figure \ref{fig:sec_4_2_relearn} shows that state-of-the-art unlearning algorithms still produce feature spaces in which samples from the unlearned class (`red') remain clustered, despite their complete absence from the decision boundary.
+This implies that, even after the removal of an individual's identity information, the model retains sufficient capacity to distinguish or infer that identity.
 This clustering is often a byproduct of conventional unlearning methods that primarily focus on removing the influence of forget examples to maintain accuracy on retained data.
-Mitigation efforts to avoid over-unlearning may, paradoxically, result in tighter clustering of the forget set embeddings \cite{fisher, bu}.

-Based on these observations, we hypothesize that, as in LLMs, relearning attacks with only a few forget samples could be effective.
+Based on our observations, we hypothesize that, as in LLMs, relearning attacks with only a few forget samples could be effective.
 However, as shown in Figure \ref{fig:sec_4_2_proto}-(a), existing fine-tuning-based relearning attacks \cite{lynch2024eight, deeb2024unlearning, hu2025unlearning} have not effectively exploited this clustered structure to recover the forget accuracy (denoted as $\text{Acc}_{f}$) in the image classification setting.
-While Boundary Shrink \cite{bu} shows some success in Relearn60 case, it was accompanied by a significant deterioration in the model’s generalization performance.
+While Boundary Shrink \cite{bu} shows some success cases, it was accompanied by a significant deterioration in the model’s general utility.
 However, the failure of these relearning attacks does not imply safety; we introduce a novel attack methodology designed to leverage the underlying clusters.

 \textbf{Prototypical Relearning Attack.}\; Let $\phi_\theta\colon\mathbb R^d\!\to\!\mathbb{R}^{n}$ denote the feature extractor of the classifier $f_\theta$.
 A prototypical network~\cite{snell2017prototypical} computes a prototype for each class $c$ using its support set $S^{(c)}=\{\vx^{(c)}_1,\dots,\vx^{(c)}_k\}$ as follows: